McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 # Scholars GeoPortal and Geospatial Data Pages Collection

-**This repository is a resource to create Google-indexed static web pages for all Scholars GeoPortal and geospatial data layers that are available to McMaster University users, to improve discoverability.**
+**This repository is a resource to create Google-indexed static web pages for all Scholars GeoPortal and geospatial data layers that are available to McMaster University users, to improve discoverability.
+These web pages may be found online within the McMaster library website [here.](https://library.mcmaster.ca/maps/geospatial)**

 The following is a quick guide to performing a collection update: